 Turtles generally tend to eat some of their scutes, and therefore owner should be vigilant in keeping the shredded off scute far away from their turtle.
 This is because scutes are hard and scaly and can easily hurt the throat and other internal organs of your turtle.

-Health issues that cause shedding
+Health issues that cause turtles to shed

 As mentioned above, a turtle shedding skin can also be caused by medical problems, and therefore owners must be equipped with the knowledge to differentiate between healthy and unhealthy shedding.